Holo-Host/holo-proto/README.md

 You'll want to run watch scripts for the host server:

     cd ./host
+    yarn install  # first time only
     npm run watch

 And for the hosting apps (switchboard and accountant)

     cd ./host/hosting-happs
+    yarn install  # first time only
     npm run watch

-(The current sample app is pure JS and has no build system.)
+The current sample app is vanilla JS and has no build system, but does have npm dependencies, so go install them too:

+    cd ./host/hosted-happs/sample-app-1
+    yarn install  # first time only

 Then, to spin up the containers, run the following (note the difference from the "production" command):